Red Bull Racing: 2015 season

-Come the end of the season, it was the first winless season for Red Bull Racing since 2008, and come seasons end, Red Bull wanted to end its partnership with Renault due to the lack of progress and confidence expressed by Renault.
-Red Bull would however be unable to agree to have another engine instead opting to run Renault engines for the 2016 season but rebadged as TAG-Heuer.
+Come the end of the season, Red Bull failed to win a single race for the first time since 2008, and the team wanted to end its partnership with Renault due to the lack of progress and confidence expressed by Renault.
+But Red Bull was unable to find an alternative engine supplier, and continued to run Renault engines for the 2016 season, now rebadged as TAG Heuer.

 They ended the season in fourth place on 187 points with Kvyat in seventh (95 points) and Ricciardo in eighth (92 points), their lowest finish position in seven years.

 TAG Heuer era (2016–2018)

 2016 season

 For 2016, Red Bull Racing used Renault engines branded as TAG Heuer due to their public breakdown with Renault in 2015.
 Infiniti also departed as a main sponsor to the newly reformed Renault Sport Formula One Team for the same reason.
 The team announced on 17 March 2016, one day before the Australian Grand Prix weekend, that they had formed a new technology partnership with Aston Martin, for the new season.